executebig/www/content/programs/research.md

 ## Let's Talk.

-This project is led by co-founders of Execute Big: Megan Cui, a rising sophomore at Harvard, and Mingjie Jiang, an incoming freshman at UC Berkeley.
+This project is led by co-founders of Execute Big: Megan Cui, a second-year at Harvard, and Mingjie Jiang, a first-year at UC Berkeley.
 Execute Big is a public charity with the EIN 85-2160468.

 Have anything specific that you'd love to see included in the research?
 We are always willing to add your new ideas to our list.
 Please feel free to email team@executebig.org to get in touch with us.
 You can also support us by donating.
 Let's work together to create the future of CS education.